psxpaul/gradle-execfork-plugin/README.md

-classpath | org.gradle.api.file.FileCollection | *Required.* The classpath to use to launch the java main class. main | String | *Required.* The qualified name of the main java class to execute. jvmArgs | List<String> | *Optional.* The list of arguments to give to the jvm when launching the java main class.
+classpath | org.gradle.api.file.FileCollection | *Required.* The classpath to use to launch the java main class. main | String | *Required.* The qualified name of the main java class to execute. jvmArgs | List<String> | *Optional.* The list of arguments to give to the jvm when launching the java main class. environment | Two Strings OR one Map<String, String> | *Optional.* Environment variables to launch the java main class with.
+You can either assign a Map with the '=' operator, or pass 2 Strings as key/value to the function.
+Note that multiple calls to this function are supported.